 However, in the winter months, although daytime temperatures are pleasantly warm, the nighttime and early morning temperatures can be sub-zero.
 The winds can also be much stronger in winter, and sandstorms are more likely.

-The landscape doesn’t change too much over the seasons, so whatever time you visit, the spectacular desert views will be similar.
+The landscape doesn’t change much over the seasons, so the spectacular desert views will be similar whatever time you visit.

-Interesting Facts we Learnt at Kanaan Desert Retreat
+Interesting Facts We Learnt at the Kanaan Desert Retreat

-- 90% of the tourists that visit Kanaan are international tourists.
+- 90% of the tourists that visit Kanaan Namibia are international tourists.

 - The Nama people used to make beer using the guano of the sociable weaver bird to make it stronger.
 If the guano had red in it — even better — because it was from the Cape Cobra droppings, making the beer even stronger.

-- Meerkats eat venemous scorpions – so handy to have around a campsite!
+- Meerkats eat venomous scorpions – so handy to have around a campsite!